survivejs/react-book/manuscript/08_building_kanban.md

 The main advantage of splitting the application into two separate bundles is that it allows us to benefit from client caching.
 We might, for instance, make most of our changes to the small `app` bundle.
 In this case, the client would have to fetch only the `app` bundle, assuming the `vendor` bundle has already been loaded.

 This scheme won't load as fast as a single bundle initially due to the extra request.
 Thanks to client-side caching, we might not need to reload all the data for every request.
 This is particularly true if a bundle remains unchanged.
-For instance if only `app` updates, only that may need to be downloaded.
+If only `app` updates, only that may need to be downloaded.

 ### Defining a `vendor` Entry Point